2ndmk2/tesarot/README.md

 Detecting stellar rotational periods for TESS data

 ## Install
+For normal install,
-For install, please type, "python setup.py install"
+a) Type "python setup.py install"

-or, go to parental directory of tesarot, and type "pip install ./tesarot"
+b) Go to parental directory of tesarot, and type "pip install ./tesarot"

 ## Install for development
+For developers,

+a) Type "python setup.py develop"

-For developers, please type "python setup.py develop", or  "pip install -e ./tesarot" in parental directory"
+b) Go to parental directory of tesarot, and type "pip install -e ./tesarot"